Skip to main content

 • Availability of comprehensive training materials, such as video tutorials, documentation, and interactive product tours.

-• Templates and pre-configured workflows to help new users get started with common ETL tasks quickly.
+• Templates and pre-configured workflows to help new users get started with common ETL challenges and tasks quickly.

 • Access to customer support or community forums during the onboarding process to ensure smooth transition and immediate problem solving.